Panzerschrek/Square-Wheel/README.md

 This is (mostly) enough for simple old-style FPS game, like Quake or Unreal.

 Main features are related to world static geometry:

 * Rendering of static world with textured and lightmapped polygons with efficient invisible surfaces and objects rejecting
 * Directional lightmaps
-* Normal-mapping (directional liggtmap-based)
+* Normal-mapping (directional lightmap-based)
-* Specular lighting (directional lightmap-based) for metalls and non-metals
+* Specular lighting (directional lightmap-based) for metals and non-metals
 * Translucent surfaces
 * Alpha-blending and alpha-test
 * Skyboxes